michmzr/michmzr.github.io/_posts/2023-02-15-pocket-stats-analytics-app-get-pocket-api.md

 I subscribe a dozen newsletters, read the RSS feeds of dozens of blogs, browse social media like LinkedIn and Twitter regularly.
 Every day there are a lot of links to sites, documents, tools I want to familiarize myself with.

-I use app  [GetPocket](https://getpocket.com/) to track link to read later.
+I use app  [GetPocket](https://getpocket.com/) to track links to read later.
 It supports android, ios, web, has plugins for browsers.
 It simply works.
 I click on "save to pocket" and the link is added to the "to read" list in the app.
 At my leisure, I browse the links, archive, mark the most interesting passages, save the links to "favorites".
 And so I have been using it for almost 11 years now.
 I really miss the ability to preview my statistics, e.g. how many links I have reviewed today, how many links I have since reviewed, how many I have added today, etc. etc.